Skip to main content

 3. There is an additional condition for the evaluation of a Plutus V3 script to be considered successful: the return value must be a BuiltinUnit.

-The first two points are attributed to CIP-69, whereas the third point is attributed to CIP-117.
+The first two points above are attributed to CIP-69, whereas the third point is attributed to CIP-117.

 In other words, all Plutus V3 scripts should have the following type in Plutus Tx: